Melbourne's best laneways and arcades

-The just as glamorous older sister to Block Arcade, Royal Arcade is a high-ceilinged, checkerboard-floored shopping precinct wedged on the corner of Bourke and Elizabeth Streets.
-Constructed in 1870, the arcade takes the prize for being the oldest in Melbourne (and Australia) and it’s here you can pick up threads, vintage goods and seriously good chocolate from Koko Black.
+Just as glamorous as its older sister Block Arcade, Royal Arcade is a high-ceilinged, checkerboard-floored shopping precinct wedged on the corner of Bourke and Elizabeth streets.
+Constructed in 1870, the arcade takes the prize for being the oldest in Melbourne (and Australia), and it’s here you can pick up threads, vintage goods and seriously good chocolate from Koko Black.
 Before leaving, be sure to give its most famous residents a quick nod: Gog and Magog guard the Gaunt clock above the Little Collins Street entrance and punctually ring their bells to mark each hour.

 Originally known as Nicholas Lane, Meyers Place is one of the city’s oldest laneways, but it hasn’t lost any of its old-school charm.
 Try San Telmo for some traditional Argentinian fare (which, yes, includes a lot of meat) or there’s Lily Blacks, an Art Deco cocktail bar which is a bit of fun.
 You can even score a bird’s eye view of Meyers Place when you saddle up to Loop Roof, the fun alfresco drinking deck that boasts foliage, '90s hip hop and botanical booze.

 Melbourne Place isn’t your traditional straight-and-narrow laneway.
 It actually wraps around in an arc, meaning you can take in wine bar Embla, the members-only Kelvin Club and delicious Armenian restaurant Sezar all in one easy swoop.
 Right in the middle there you’ll find Mitchells Adventure store, a theosophy bookstore and a 4D cinema.
 Arguably you could spend a whole day just in this small inner-city quadrangle.

 While we’re still a little bitter that Melbourne’s historic GPO was taken over by a huge H&M store a few years back, one solace is that Postal Lane still stands.
 This blink-and-you’ll-miss-it laneway sandwiches itself between the GPO and Myer and can be accessed from both Bourke Street Mall and Little Bourke, opposite Driver Lane.
-Here you’ll find a selection of eateries that aren’t awash with raving shoppers; Mama’s Buoi do casual Vietnamese and Ca De Vin master share plates, cheesy Italian pizzas and pastas.
+Here you’ll find a selection of eateries that aren’t awash with raving shoppers: Mama’s Buoi does casual Vietnamese, and Ca De Vin does master share plates, cheesy Italian pizzas and pastas.